jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ![](./Simple.png)

 Note that for simplicity the only feature we'll be exploring is the percentage of certain words within our emails, named wordPercent.
 In the example above, an email input will only be classified as spam given <10% of the words are "here", <3.75% of the words are "dolphin", and <5.814% of the words are "you".

+**At this point, stop and think!** What is a feature?
+What is a threshold?
+What is a label?
 ___
 ## Code
 There's a decent amount of starter code, so here is a description of each of the classes and how they relate to one another